 Bright field microscopy is the conventional technique.
 It is suitable for observing the natural colors of a specimen or the observation of stained samples.
 The specimen appears darker on a bright background.
 In order to increase the contrast, one should close the condenser.
 This will reduce the resolution, but there is a positive trade-off.
 Diffraction increases and the edges of the specimen becomes darker (even though they are not in reality).
 These are artifacts, but it makes difficult to see specimens more visible (eg. bacteria).

-- Darkfield microscopy shows the specimens bright on a dark background.
+Darkfield microscopy shows the specimens bright on a dark background.
 Brightfield microscopes that have a condenser with a filter holder can be easily converted to darkfield by placing a patch stop filter into the filter holder.
 The filter blocks the direct light of the microscope.
 The specimens appear bright, because they reflect the light from the microscope into the objective.
 One disadvantage of darkfield is that it is very sensitive to dust.
 A small amount of dust will already light up on the dark background.